UN General Assembly

 The UN General Assembly is the principal deliberative organ of the United Nations, established in 1945 under the UN Charter.
 All 193 member states hold equal voting rights, making it the only global forum where every sovereign state has a single vote.
 Unlike the United Nations Security Council (UNSC), UNGA resolutions are non-binding but carry significant moral and diplomatic weight.

-The assembly's structural tension is that it produces declarations with near-universal participation but no enforcement mechanism.
-As the UNSC remains deadlocked on both Ukraine and Iran, states increasingly use UNGA as a pressure valve: testing global opinion without requiring any state to act.
+The assembly's structural tension is that it produces declarations with near-Universal participation but no enforcement mechanism.
+As the UNSC remains deadlocked on major disputes, states increasingly use UNGA as a pressure valve: testing global opinion without requiring any state to act.
 That gap between declared consensus and enforceable outcomes defines the body's persistent limitation.